Bata, Equatorial Guinea: History

 After the anti-Spanish riots of 1969, the European population declined in Bata, and severe economic stagnation affected Bata in the 1970s and early 1980s.
-The oil boom of the country in the late 1980s and 1990s has boosted the development of the city.
+An oil boom of the country boosted the development of the city in the late 1980s and 1990s.

 On 7 March 2021, the city was struck by a series of explosions which resulted in the death of at least 105 people and the wounding of more than 615 others.
 The majority of the buildings in the city were damaged by the explosions.